csabogalortiz/OpenAI_Test/README.md

 ## Overview

-Welcome to the "Exploring OpenAI" project!
+Welcome to my "Exploring OpenAI" project!
 This project is an exploration of OpenAI's powerful language models, with a focus on understanding and implementing various applications using OpenAI's technologies.

 ## Project Description